lubomirksenak/WISE/README.md

 **W**ater body **I**ndex-based **S**entinel-2 **E**xtraction

 This repository contains the code used in the research article:
-**"Evaluation of Automated Water Surface Extraction Using Mul-ti-Source Remote Sensing Data: A Case Study of the Veľká Domaša Reservoir, Slovakia"**.
+**"Evaluation of Automated Water Surface Extraction Using Multi-Source Remote Sensing Data: A Case Study of the Veľká Domaša Reservoir, Slovakia"**.

 ## 🔍 Description